lopesgon/rate-my-post/readme.txt

 Tags: Rating System, Rate Post, Rate Page, Star Rating, Post Rating, Post Feedback, Page Feedback, Responsive Star Rating, Lightweight Post Rating, Ajax Post Rating, Post Rating Analytics, Post Rating, Rich Snippet
 Requires at least: 4.7.0
 Tested up to: 5.3
-Stable tag: 3.1.0
+Stable tag: 3.2.0
 Requires PHP: 5.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Rate my Post - WP Rating System allows you to easily add rating functionality to your WordPress website.
 Visitors can rate your posts/pages and send you private feedback after rating.
-Functionality to create custom rating widgets that work independently of posts and pages is coming soon.
+Functionality to create custom rating widgets that work independently of posts and pages will be available in the PRO version which is coming soon.

 What sets Rate my Post apart from other WordPress rating plugins is its simplicity, performance and impact on engagement.
 It works with any page cache plugin and is probably the most customizable free WordPress rating plugin.